sparkfabrik/docker-php-drupal-nginx/README.md

 * `DRUPAL_PUBLIC_FILES_PATH`: the path for Drupal's public files (default: `sites/default/files`)
 * `NGINX_CACHE_CONTROL_HEADER`: caching policy for public files (default: `public,max-age=3600`)
 * `NGINX_GZIP_ENABLE`: enable the gzip compression (default: `1`)
-* `SITEMAP_BASEURL`: the absolute URL of the website sitemap that should be written on *robots.txt* file for SEO purposes (no default provided, the directive is added to the *robots.txt* only when the variable exists)
+* `SITEMAP_URL`: the absolute URL of the website sitemap that should be written on *robots.txt* file for SEO purposes (no default provided, the directive is added to the *robots.txt* only when the variable exists)